JoseRoca/WinFBX/docs/COM/CDispInvoke Class.md

 For optional parameters, we must use a VT_ERROR VARIANT with a value of DISP_E_PARAMNOTFOUND.
 You can use the function **AfxCVarOptPrm** or the macro **CVAR_OPTPRM** for this purpose.

 To check for success or failure, call the **GetLastResult** method.
-It will return S_OK (0) on succes or an HRESULT code on failure.
+It will return S_OK (0) on success or an HRESULT code on failure.

 | HRESULT    | Description |
 | ---------- | ----------- |